|

 He added:

 "On any view, Mrs. Ellis had committed a serious criminal offence.
-This
+This case

-where the issue was whether a wholly innocent person had been convicted of
+the issue was whether a wholly innocent person had been convicted of

 murder."